ganeshnikhil/typing_test/README.md

 ## Getting Started

 Follow the instructions below to get the game up and running on your local machine.

+### Directory Structure

+The project directory is structured as follows:

+- **cmu**: This directory contains the font file used for rendering text in the game.
+It includes `.ttf` files.

+- **sound**: Here, you'll find sound files used in the game, such as keyboard keypress sounds and error beep sounds.

+- **typing_set**: This directory holds text files that contain various sentences and paragraphs you can type during the game.

+- **main.py**: The main Python script (`main.py`) is the entry point for the game.
+It contains the game logic, including the game loop, user interface, and typing functionality.

 ### Prerequisites